Helena Arnell

-Helena Arnell-Gezelius (1697 – 1 August 1751) was one of the first painters in Finland.
+Helena Arnell-Gezelius (1697 – 1 August 1751) was one of the first painters in Finland (then part of Sweden).

 She was the daughter of a Swedish nobleman Jonas Lauréntii Arnell and Helena Adlerberg.
-In 1720 she married Johannes Gezelius the Youngest – doctor of theology and bishop of Porvoo.
+In 1720, she married Johannes Gezelius the Youngest – doctor of theology and bishop of Porvoo.
 They had a son named Johan Gezelius (later Olivecreutz).

 After her husband died in 1733, Helena moved to Sauvo.